ashn-dot-dev/site/src/blog/2020-01-21-creating-cdoc-part-1.md

-Creating a C Documentation Generator - Part 1
+Creating A C Documentation Generator - Part 1
 =============================================

 In this series we are going to walk through the process of designing and